-REQUIRED ITEMS: Black Polo & Black pants for Clinicals
+REQUIRED ITEMS: Black polo from the bookstore & black pants for Clinicals

 COURSE DESCRIPTION: This course is designed to prepare the student to function competently as an Advanced Emergency Medical Technician as described in the National EMS Scope of Practice Model.
 The primary focus of EMS providers at this level takes the skill and knowledge set of the EMT and adds new skills and treatment modalities for critical and emergent patients who access the emergency medical system.